Steve Scott (journalist)

-Stephen James Young Scott is a multi award-winning British journalist and presenter employed by ITN as the sports editor and newscaster for ITV News.
+Stephen James Young Scott is a British journalist and presenter employed by ITN as the sports editor and newscaster for ITV News.

 In 2021, he was named both Broadcast Journalist of the Year and Sports News Reporter of the Year at the annual Sports Journalists' Association Awards.

 He won the SJA Broadcast Journalist of the Year award again in 2023.